qmsstudios/uosstructure/Doctoral Programs/04_Doctor of Philosophy in Epistemology – Course Descriptions.md

-**Core Courses (18 credits):**
+## **Core Courses (18 credits):**

-1.	**EPI 701 – Advanced Epistemological Theory**
+1. ### **EPI 701 – Advanced Epistemological Theory**

-In-depth exploration of classical and contemporary epistemological theories, with emphasis on current debates in the nature of knowledge and justification.
+This course offers an in-depth exploration of both classical and contemporary epistemological theories.
+Students will engage with key texts and debates surrounding the nature of knowledge, justification, and belief.
+The course will cover foundational theories as well as recent advancements and ongoing discussions in the field, providing a comprehensive understanding of epistemology.

-2.	**EPI 702 – Rationality and Belief Systems**
+2. ### **EPI 702 – Rationality and Belief Systems**

-Study of rationality, belief formation, and the dynamics of belief systems.
-Focus on how belief structures influence reasoning and decision-making.
+In this course, students will study the concept of rationality and the processes involved in belief formation.
+The course will examine various belief systems and how they influence reasoning and decision-making.
+Topics include the analysis of rational versus irrational beliefs, the impact of cognitive biases, and the role of evidence in shaping belief structures.

-3.	**EPI 703 – Social Epistemology and Collective Knowledge**
+3. ### **EPI 703 – Social Epistemology and Collective Knowledge**

-Examination of knowledge as a social construct.
-Topics include peer disagreement, collective intelligence, and epistemic communities.
+This course examines knowledge as a social construct, focusing on how collective processes contribute to the formation and validation of knowledge.
+Students will explore topics such as peer disagreement, the dynamics of collective intelligence, and the functioning of epistemic communities.
+The course will also address the implications of social epistemology for public discourse and policy-making.

-4.	**EPI 704 – Experimental and Applied Epistemology**
+4. ### **EPI 704 – Experimental and Applied Epistemology**

-Investigation of experimental methods in epistemology and their application to real-world problems.
-Emphasis on empirical research and applied epistemic practices.
+Students in this course will investigate the use of experimental methods in epistemology and their application to real-world problems.
+The course emphasizes empirical research and the practical application of epistemic principles.
+Topics include designing and conducting epistemological experiments, analyzing data, and applying findings to areas such as education, science, and public policy.

-5.	**EPI 705 – Epistemic Logic and Modalities of Belief**
+5. ### **EPI 705 – Epistemic Logic and Modalities of Belief**

-Study of epistemic logic and its applications in modeling knowledge and belief states across complex systems.
+This course focuses on the study of epistemic logic and its applications in modeling knowledge and belief states.
+Students will learn about various logical systems used to represent epistemic concepts, such as knowledge, belief, and doubt.
+The course will cover the formal properties of these systems and their use in analyzing complex epistemic scenarios.

-6.	**EPI 706 – Epistemology in Science and Technology**
+6. ### **EPI 706 – Epistemology in Science and Technology**

-Analysis of the intersection between epistemology, science, and technology.
-Topics include epistemic frameworks in scientific inquiry and technological innovation.
+In this course, students will analyze the intersection between epistemology, science, and technology.
+The course will cover epistemic frameworks used in scientific inquiry and technological innovation, examining how these frameworks influence the development and validation of scientific knowledge.
+Topics include the role of models and simulations, the impact of technological advancements on epistemic practices, and the ethical implications of scientific and technological progress.

-**Research & Dissertation (12 Credits)**
+## **Research & Dissertation (12 Credits)**

-1.	**EPI 800 – Dissertation Proposal Seminar** (3 credits)
+1. ### **EPI 800 – Dissertation Proposal Seminar** (3 credits)

-Development of a dissertation proposal focusing on an original epistemological question.
+This seminar is designed to help students develop a dissertation proposal that addresses an original epistemological question.
+Students will receive guidance on formulating research questions, conducting literature reviews, and designing research methodologies.
+The course will also cover the process of writing and presenting a proposal, with feedback from peers and faculty.

-2.	**EPI 801 – Dissertation Research I** (3 credits)
+2. ### **EPI 801 – Dissertation Research I** (3 credits)

-Independent research with a focus on empirical, theoretical, or applied epistemological studies.
+In this course, students will engage in independent research focused on empirical, theoretical, or applied epistemological studies.
+Students will work closely with their dissertation advisors to develop their research projects, collect and analyze data, and begin drafting their dissertation chapters.

-3.	**EPI 802 – Dissertation Research II** (3 credits)
+3. ### **EPI 802 – Dissertation Research II** (3 credits)

-Continuation of dissertation research, synthesizing findings and preparing for the final dissertation.
+This course is a continuation of Dissertation Research I, where students will synthesize their research findings and continue writing their dissertation.
+The course will provide support for refining research methodologies, addressing challenges, and preparing for the final stages of the dissertation process.

-4.	**EPI 803 – Dissertation Defense** (3 credits)
+4. ### **EPI 803 – Dissertation Defense** (3 credits)

-Presentation and defense of the doctoral dissertation.
-Students must demonstrate a significant contribution to the field of epistemology.
+In this course, students will present and defend their doctoral dissertation before a committee of faculty members.
+The defense will involve a thorough examination of the student's research, methodology, and contributions to the field of epistemology.
+Students must demonstrate a significant and original contribution to the discipline to successfully complete the course.